ziminl/gomoku/README.md

-# gomoku
-2023 캡스톤 디자인 1조

-ziminl's branch
+# gomoku - ziminl's branch

 > app.py
 is for api request